TMG8047KG/RosePad/README.md

 ### How to build the app from the source
 If you want to build the app yourself from the source code or to make modifications and build the app with them, you will need to:
 1. Clone or download the repository on your computer.
-That can be done by clicking "code", and selecting/copying the option you prefer.
+That can be done by clicking "code" and selecting/copying the option you prefer.
 (Using git is recommended)
-2. Then, if you don't have [node.js](https://nodejs.org/en) and [rust](https://www.rust-lang.org/tools/install), you need to download them.
-You will also need to install [`pnpm`](https://pnpm.io/installation), which is used from the project.
+2. Then, if you don't have [Node.js](https://nodejs.org/en) and [Rust](https://www.rust-lang.org/tools/install), you will need to download them.
+You will also need to install [`pnpm`](https://pnpm.io/installation), which is used for the project.
 3. After you've downloaded everything, you need to set up the project in an IDE or terminal of your choice.
 In which you have to execute this command:
    - ```pnpm install```
 5. When everything is done, you just need to build it, or if you want to make changes and test them, you can run it in development mode with these commands: